 Nephelium lappaceum is an evergreen tree about 10-12 m tall and grows well in humid, tropical climates.
 Round, ovoid fruits appear by June in clusters about 90 days after the fruit setting on the panicles.

-The flavor and texture is almost similar to lychees but bit more acidic.
+The flavor and texture are almost similar to lychees but a bit more acidic.
 Seeds are inedible and poisonous.

 Fresh rambutan fruit carries 75 calories per 100 g of edible portion.
-It has no saturated fats or cholesterol but composes of good amounts of dietary fiber, vitamins, and antioxidants.
+It has no saturated fats or cholesterol but is composed of good amounts of dietary fiber, vitamins, and antioxidants.

 Rambutan carries about 30 mg of vitamin-C; 50% of daily recommended value.
-Studies suggest that consumption of fruits rich in vitamin-C helps human body develop resistance to combat infectious agents and scavenge harmful, pro-inflammatory free radicals.
+Studies suggest that the consumption of fruits rich in vitamin C helps the human body develop resistance to combat infectious agents and scavenge harmful, pro-inflammatory free radicals.

 It carries good amounts of dietary fiber, 0.24 g per 100 g.

-Rambutan also carries many minerals like calcium (10.6 mg), phosphorus (12.9 mg) and copper.
-Being a juicy tropical fruit, it holds good amounts of potassium, an important component of cell and body fluids help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
-Copper required in the production of red blood cells.
+Rambutan also carries many minerals like calcium (10.6 mg), phosphorus (12.9 mg), and copper.
+Being a juicy tropical fruit, it holds good amounts of potassium, an important component of cells and body fluids that help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
+Copper is required in the production of red blood cells.

-Rambutan tree yields twice in a year.
-Fresh fruits, therefore, start arrive in the markets by June and last till December.
-Buy fresh looking berries.
+Rambutan tree yields twice a year.
+Fresh fruits, therefore, start arriving in the markets by June and last till December.
+Buy fresh-looking berries.
 Roll fingers over the fruit to ascertain its soft, flexible spines (hairs) for freshness.
-Avoid those appear dried, shriveled, and brittle hairs as they indicate of old stock.
+Avoid those that appear dried, shriveled, and brittle hairs as they indicate old stock.

 Rambutans can be used in the same way as lychee and longans.
 To prepare, just wash the fruit in cold water and mop dry using a clean towel.
 Make a superficial incision on the rind using a paring knife and twist to separate the upper half of the cup.

-Alternatively, as natives of Malay do, just break the rind with thumb and twist/untwist to pull off the shell.
-As in litchis, take care not to squeeze its flesh, or else, you may squirt and lose juice!
-Next; carefully peel away the tough outer skin along with the thin inner membrane to expose beautiful, jelly textured translucent white flesh.
-Eat peeled whole berry at one go!
-Do not bite.
-To enjoy, gently suck its divinely sweet juice by rolling between your tongue and palate and then spit out its seed.
+Alternatively, as natives of Malay do, just break the rind with your thumb and twist/untwist to pull off the shell.
+As in litchis, take care not to squeeze its flesh, or else, you may end up squirting and lose juice!
+Next, carefully peel away the tough outer skin along with the thin inner membrane to expose beautiful jelly-textured, translucent white flesh.

 Here are some serving tips: